cube3power/atsd/rule-engine/functions-statistical.md

 ```javascript
   count() long
 ```
 Value count.

 ### `percentile`

 ```javascript
   percentile(double n) double
 ```

-`n`-th percentile function. `n` multipled by the number of vaules is the index for the function. `n` can be a fractional number.
+`n`-th percentile function. `n` multiplied by the number of values is the index for the function. `n` can be a fractional number.

 ### `median`